nadiaaldrich/project_2/README.md

 ## Background:

-**UNHCR**, the UN Refugee Agency, is a global organization dedicated to saving lives, protecting rights and building a better future for refugees, forcibly displaced communities and stateless people.
+The UN Refugee Agency, [**UNHCR**](https://www.unhcr.org/en-us/about-us.html), is a global organization dedicated to saving lives, protecting rights and building a better future for refugees, forcibly displaced communities and stateless people.

-This agency gathers data that covers the movement of displaced persons (asylum seekers, refugees, internally displaced persons (IDP), and stateless).
+This agency gathers data that covers the movement of displaced persons.

 **Our goal was to create an interactive web application to help us visualize the movement of these people.**

-## Data
+## Data:

 This dataset includes 3 csv files:

 File Name | Contents